Dear God. I pray for patience and I want it right now.

 Are you as thin as your patience?
 Do you ever run out out time?
 Do you ever run out of patience?

-Where would your patience register on the patience meter?
+Where would your patience tolerance register on the patience meter?

 The key to everything is patience.
 You get the chicken by hatching the egg, not by smashing it.
-I’ve always liked the following proverb, “Little by little the bird builds its nest.”
+I’ve always liked this Chinese proverb, “Little by little the bird builds its nest.”

 Often when we’re young, we feel as though we have to do everything at once.
 We need to plan our lives, experience everything, get to the top, figure out our life’s purpose, and do it all at the same time.
 Slow down.
 Don’t rush into things.
 Let your life unfold.
 Wait a bit to see where it takes you and take time to weigh your options.”